Taiwan–Ukraine relations: 2022 Russian invasion of Ukraine

 In 2022, Taiwan sent humanitarian aid to Ukraine in response to the Russian military invasion of the country.
 27 tons of medical supplies were sent to Ukraine.

 A small number of Taiwanese volunteers have served in the International Legion of Territorial Defense of Ukraine.
 In November 2022 Taiwanese army veteran Tseng Sheng-guang was killed while fighting with the International Legion.

 On 22 April 2022, Minister of Foreign Affairs of Taiwan Joseph Wu held a meeting via video conferencing with Mayor of Kyiv Vitali Klitschko.
 During the meeting, Wu announced that $3 million would be provided to aid in reconstruction of Kyiv following the Russian invasion of Ukraine, while the remaining $5 million will go to six medical institutions in Ukraine.

 In response to the Russian invasion of Ukraine, Taiwan imposed sanctions against Russia and numerous rallies in support of Ukraine have taken place in the Taiwanese capital city of Taipei.
 According to Nikkei Asia, anti-China sentiment and pro-Taiwan momentum is growing within Ukrainian public opinion due to China's refusal to condemn or even criticize Russia's invasion of Ukraine, as well as China's amicable relations with Russia.

 In August 2022, 15 MPs of the Verkhovna Rada became part of a cross-parliamentary group to promote closer friendship, trade, and cultural ties with Taiwan.
 One of the members of the group, MP Inna Sovsun, stated that the group would serve as a bridge that would start cooperation between Ukrainian and Taiwanese MPs at the official level and may lead to the future opening of a representative office of Taiwan in Ukraine.

+Military connections between the two countries have increased.
 Ukraine has purchased significant quantities of military drones from Taiwan.
 Early in the conflict Ukrainian forces ordered 800 mortar dropping drones from Taiwanese manufacturer DronesVision through Polish intermediaries.

 At the 2025 Shangri-La Dialogue in Singapore French President Emmanuel Macron stated that Taiwan's future security was a major reason to back Ukraine in its war against Russia.
 China protested Macron's comparison of Taiwan and Ukraine.